 ESSENTIAL STEPS KEY POINTS/PRECAUTIONS A. Gather supplies.
 B. Wash hands and put on gloves.
 Refer to Universal Precautions Handout.
 C. Prepare insulin 1.
 Check to be sure you have the correct type and that the expiration date has not passed.
-2. Remove insulin bettle lid.
-Wine Insulin should be discarded after 30 days.
+5 Insulin should be discarded after 30 days.
 2. Remove insulin bottle lid.
-Wipe rubber top of bottle with alcohol wipe and let dry for 5 seconds.3.
-Label insulin with student's name Prevents medication errors. and date.
+Wipe rubber top of bottle with alcohol wipe and let dry for 5 seconds.
+3. Label insulin with student's name and date.
+Prevents medication errors.
 D. Verify the dose 1.
-Re-check IHP 2.
-Pull air into the syringe by pulling back on the plunger until its black tip is even with the line showing the dose needed.
-Needle Ramel Cap Plunger O Healthwas, Incorporated E. Place the vial of insulin flat on table, wipe rubber top of vial with alcohol swab, and push the needle through the center of the rubber top of the insulin.
+Re-check IHP Needle Barrel Cap Pull air into the syringe by pulling back on the plunger until its black tip is even with the line showing the dose needed.
+Plunger E. Place the vial of insulin flat on table, wipe rubber top of vial with alcohol swab, and push the needle through the center of the rubber top of the insulin.